champignoom/contex-docs/docs/installation.md

 # Installation

-Follow the instructions from [the official site](http://www.pragma-ade.nl/install.htm).
+Follow the instructions at [the official site](http://www.pragma-ade.nl/install.htm).